Rick van den Hurk

 Henricus "Rick" Nicolas van den Hurk (Eindhoven, May 22, 1985) is a Dutch former professional baseball pitcher.
-He pitched in Major League Baseball (MLB) for the Florida Marlins, Baltimore Orioles, and Pittsburgh Pirates, in the KBO League for the Samsung Lions and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and Tokyo Yakult Swallows.
-In international play, he was a member of the Netherlands national baseball team.
+He pitched in Major League Baseball (MLB) for the Florida Marlins, Baltimore Orioles, and Pittsburgh Pirates, in the KBO League for the Samsung Lions, and in Nippon Professional Baseball (NPB) for the Fukuoka SoftBank Hawks and Tokyo Yakult Swallows.
+He pitched for the Netherlands national team in international tournaments.

-Early years
+Early life

-At the age of 16, van den Hurk was scouted by Chicho Jesurun when playing for the Oosterhout baseball team Twins, where his father was coach.
-He went to Fort Lauderdale Preparatory School where he graduated in 2003.
+Henricus "Rick" Nicolas van den Hurk was born on May 22, 1985, in Eindhoven, Netherlands.
+At the age of 16, van den Hurk was scouted by Chicho Jesurun when he was playing for the Twins Oosterhout baseball team, where his father was a coach.
+He went to Fort Lauderdale Preparatory School, where he excelled in baseball and graduated in 2003.

 Professional career

-Florida Marlins
+Draft and minor leagues

-van den Hurk was signed by the Florida Marlins as an international free agent in 2002. van den Hurk made his professional debut with the GCL Marlins in 2003, pitching to a 2-6 record and 5.35 ERA in 11 games.
-In 2004, Van den Hurk logged a 2-3 record and 3.26 ERA in 14 games for the High-A Jupiter Hammerheads.
-He underwent ligament replacement surgery on his right arm in 2005 and pitched to a 2.83 ERA in 6 games between Jupiter and the Single-A Greensboro Grasshoppers.
-In 2006, van den Hurk started five games for the Gulf Coast League Marlins in rookie ball and three more games for the Jupiter Hammerheads of High-A. In the rookie league, van den Hurk allowed just two runs on four hits in 15 innings of work, while striking out 26 batters.
-With the Hammerheads, he allowed three earned runs on five hits through ten innings and striking out 15.
+van den Hurk was signed by the Florida Marlins as an international free agent in 2002.
+He made his professional debut with the Rookie league GCL Marlins in 2003, pitching to a 2–6 record and 5.35 ERA in 11 games.
+In 2004, Van den Hurk had a 2–3 record and 3.26 ERA in 14 games for the High-A Jupiter Hammerheads.
+He underwent Tommy John surgery in 2005 and pitched to a 2.83 ERA in 6 games between Jupiter and the Single-A Greensboro Grasshoppers.
+In 2006, van den Hurk started five games for the GCL Marlins and three more games for the Jupiter Hammerheads.
+Combined, he had a 1.80 ERA over 25 innings in 8 games for the two teams in 2006.
 Prior to his major league debut in 2007, he had never pitched above Class-A.